Data by technology: Amusement Devices

-Technical Safety BC oversees the safety of amusement device installation and operation throughout British Columbia in accordance with the Safety Standards Act and the Elevating Devices Safety Regulation.
-The types of regulated amusement devices range from small waterslides and inflatable play equipment to larger rides such as roller coasters.
+Technical Safety BC oversees the installation and operation of amusement devices throughout British Columbia in accordance with the Safety Standards Act and the Elevating Devices Safety Regulation.
+The types of regulated amusement devices range from waterslides and inflatable play equipment to larger rides such as roller coasters.

 In 2021, the number of incidents reported to Technical Safety BC increased by one over 2020.